Skip advert

 Polestar 2 dashboard

 If you’ve spent any time in modern Volvos, you’ll be instantly familiar with the Polestar 2’s high-set dashboard and steering wheel.
-Much of the Polestar’s solid-feeling switchgear is shared with the XC40 Recharge, including the volume knob, door handles and climate vents.
+Much of the Polestar’s solid-feeling switchgear is shared with the EX40, including the volume knob, door handles and climate vents.
 There are some Polestar-specific design traits, though, specifically the hexagonal gear selector, fabric dashboard and floating central touchscreen – more on that later.

 Advertisement - Article continues below